-They are presented live by accredited Family Mental Wealth staff members, and feature video contributions from Dr Joshua Harwood, Dr Elizabeth McNaught, and Dr Faith Orchard.
+They are presented live by accredited Family Mental Wealth team members, and feature video contributions from Dr Joshua Harwood, Dr Elizabeth McNaught, and Dr Faith Orchard.

 N.B.
 These multi-media presentations will be tailored specifically to the needs of the attendees, using language and style that is appropriate for them.

-- From Risk to Resilience (for students Year 9 upwards, teachers, other pastoral staff, or parents/carers).
+(For students Year 9 upwards, teachers, other pastoral staff, or parents/carers.)

-Set in the context of real-life inspirational stories of recovery from mental ill-health, we explore how we might build mentally healthy lives, avoiding the development of anxiety, depression or eating disorders.
+Set in the context of real-life inspirational stories of recovery from mental ill-health, we explore how we might build mentally healthy lives, avoiding the development of ill-health such as anxiety, depression or eating disorders.
 We explore how we might develop protective factors which will reduce the impact of three of the most common risk factors for mental ill-health: